gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "Well," Shau Sheu said diplomatically a moment later.
 "Perhaps there has been a misunderstanding.
 Perhaps your niece was referring to someone else.
-I'm sure she wouldn't..."
-Her voice trailed off.
+I'm sure she wouldn't…" Her voice trailed off.

 "Of course not," I said brightly.
 I sipped my coffee.
 "Mm, but this is wonderful.
 I really must send my cook to yours for lessons."